 - ‘Best Practice’ sterilisation facilities

-- Access for non registered patients during normal working hours
+- Emergency access for registered patients during normal working hours

 I have Toothache what can I do?

-Call our dentists if you are suffering from toothache and book an appointment.
+Call our dentists if you are suffering from toothache and book an appointment (or discuss registering with us).
 Take some over the counter painkillers such as Ibruprofen or Paracetamol, taking care to read the label first, follow the recommended dosage and avoid going over the maximum dose.

 I have facial swelling what can I do?